 Roof Installation Labor Costs

 This can vary based on geographic location and labor rates in your area.
-On average labor makes up 50%-60% of the installation price, but factors such as the complexity or pitch of the roof will require additional time and labor to accommodate.
+On average, labor makes up 40%-50% of the installation price, but factors such as the complexity or pitch of the roof will require additional time and labor to accommodate.

 Roof Installation Cost Factors

-There are many things that make up the price to install a new roof in addition to the material choice and labor costs.
+There are many things that make up the price to install a new roof, in addition to the material choice and labor costs.
 Additional materials such as underlayment, venting, flashing, trash removal, and permits are often required for an installation and add to the cost.
 There are some other factors that may affect the price of installation to be aware of.

-Steep roof pitch: A steep roof pitch can add to the cost of installation as it will be more time consuming to work on a steeper pitch.
-Depending on the pitch additional equipment may also be necessary.
+Steep roof pitch: A steep roof pitch can add to the cost of installation as it will be more time-consuming to work on a steeper pitch.
+Depending on the pitch, additional equipment may also be necessary.

-Complex roof architecture: A complex roof architecture is more time consuming to complete than a simple flat roof due to angles and fitting.
+Complex roof architecture: A complex roof architecture is more time-consuming to complete than a simple flat roof due to angles and fitting.
 Complex roof structures also require additional flashing, adding to the total cost.

-Tear-off of old roof: If you need to have an existing roof removed prior to installation expect to pay an additional $100-$150 per square to have the existing shingles removed.
+Tear-off of old roof: If you need to have an existing roof removed prior to installation, expect to pay an additional $100-$150 per square to have the existing shingles removed.
 This may be a necessary step depending on how many layers of existing roof there are.

 Skylights and chimneys: Skylights and chimneys require a bit of time to add flashing and prevent the area from leaking.
 This can add labor and material costs to the installation.

 Replacing a roof is a major job and also a very important one to get right.
 Take your time and find the right contractor to work on your project.
 Find qualified roofing installers in your area if you’re unsure who to call.
-If you’re estimating materials for your roofing project you can use our roofing calculator to estimate the number of squares you’ll need or use our roof pitch calculator to find the pitch.
+If you’re estimating materials for your roofing project, you can use our roofing calculator to estimate the number of squares you’ll need or use our roof pitch calculator to find the pitch.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.